 Lately, I began paying attention to Google AdSense and how to use it to generate income.
-For obvious reasons, people have a lot of interest in Google AdSense but what I have sensed is that most people are ignorant of many important things related with AdSense.
+For obvious reasons, people have a lot of interest in Google AdSense but what I have sensed is that most people are ignorant of many important aspects related with AdSense.
 This series of articles will tell you everything that you need to know to become a successful AdSense businessperson.
 In today’s article, I am going to discuss the basics of AdSense.
-It would be very useful for the newbies.
+I am sure, it would be very useful for the newbies.

 Adsense is an ads serving program from Google Inc. The company started this program under its AdWord business.
 AdSense allows people owning a website to display Google ads on their websites and generate income from it.
 Website owners who display ads administered by AdSense program are called publishers.

 Google takes ads from advertisers around the world.
 Then these ads are shown on publishers’ websites via AdSense program.
 When a visitor to any of these websites click on a link given in the advertisement; Google gets revenue from the advertiser and it shares a portion of this revenue with the publisher.
 Clicks on different ads brings you different amounts of money depending upon how much money Google is taking from that particular advertiser.

 THIS POST BELONGS TO OUR GOOGLE ADSENSE BIBLE (a must read for AdSense Success aspirants)

 First of all, of course, you need to have a good website (a blog is also a website!) with good quality content on it.
 If you have a website, you can apply to get AdSense approval from Google (https://www.google.com/adsense).
 Upon receiving your application, Google’s automatic software will visit your website to see if it fulfills the criteria mentioned in the Google’s AdSense policy.
 Following are some of the points you need to keep in mind before applying for AdSense approval (these advises are based of Google’s current policies):